-Penny Driver is a versatile cellist, equally at home as a solo performer, chamber musician and orchestral player.
-She is also one of the most respected teachers of talented specialist cellists in the UK.
+Penny Driver is a versatile cellist, equally at home as solo performer, chamber musician and orchestral player and is a much-respected teacher.
 She teaches at Wells Cathedral School, one of the UK’s four specialist music schools, attracting students internationally.
-Her students frequently go on to win scholarships to the major conservatoires in London and Europe.
-Penny is regularly invited to give Performance Classes to undergraduate and Masters students at the Royal Academy of Music in London, and for many years she was Professor of Cello at Royal Welsh College of Music and Drama in Cardiff.
+Her students frequently go on to win scholarships to the major conservatoires in London, Europe and the USA and many of her ex-students are now in prominent positions in the profession.
+She is regularly invited to give Performance Classes to undergraduate and masters’ students at the Royal Academy of Music and was for many years Professor of Cello at Royal Welsh College of Music and Drama in Cardiff.

 Penny studied with Amaryllis Fleming and Ralph Kirshbaum, whilst taking a degree in Russian at Cambridge University.
-She went on to the RNCM to do a Postgraduate Diploma in Advanced Solo Studies with Ralph Kirshbaum.
-She was awarded a Countess of Munster scholarship to work with Marc Johnson of the Vermeer Quartet in the USA where she was a finalist in the Chicago Symphony Orchestra’s concerto competition.
-She completed her studies in Moscow with the great Russian pedagogue Natalya Shakhovskaya and played in masterclasses to such legendary cellists as Pierre Fournier and William Pleeth.
+She gained a Postgraduate Diploma in Advanced Solo Studies at the RNCM with Ralph Kirshbaum, then went to study with Marc Johnson of the Vermeer Quartet in the USA on a Countess of Munster scholarship, where she was a finalist in the Chicago Symphony Orchestra’s Concerto Competition.
+She completed her studies in Moscow with the great Russian pedagogue Natalya Shakhovskaya and played in masterclasses to such legendary cellists as Pierre Fournier, Heinrich Schiff and William Pleeth.

 Penny is on the faculty of Bozsok Music Festival in Hungary where she gives masterclasses in Cello and Chamber Music.
 She is also co-director of Conspirito chamber music Sundays (www.conspirito.co.uk) for young musicians in north London.